Saffron Revolution: 25 September 2007

-On 25 September the junta threatened demonstrators with military force and placed army trucks at Shwedagon Pagoda, the assembly point for monks leading the protests.
+On 25 September, the junta threatened demonstrators with military force and placed army trucks at Shwedagon Pagoda, the assembly point for monks leading the protests.
 Witnesses said 5,000 monks and laypeople marched into the Shwedagon.
 Civilians were forming a human shield around the monks; Reuters quotes one eyewitness: "They are marching down the streets, with the monks in the middle and ordinary people either side – they are shielding them, forming a human chain.".
 Vehicles mounted with loudspeakers toured central Yangon, blaring warnings of military action.
 "People are not to follow, encourage or take part in these marches.
 Action will be taken against those who violate this order," the broadcasts said, invoking a law allowing the use of military force to break up illegal protests.
 Reuters reported that the detained democracy leader Aung San Suu Kyi had been moved to the Insein Prison on Sunday, a day after she appeared in front of her house to greet marching monks.

-Effective 26 September Myanmar's junta imposed dusk-till-dawn curfews on the country's two largest cities of Yangon and Mandalay.
+Effective 26 September, Myanmar's junta imposed dusk-till-dawn curfews on the country's two largest cities, Yangon and Mandalay.
 Additionally, gatherings of more than five people were prohibited.
 Meanwhile, truckloads of armed soldiers and riot police were sent into Yangon.